Kou-kun42/PokeBreeder/README.md

 # Automatic Pokemon Releasing for Sword/Shield

 Make sure boxes are completely filled with only pokemon that you want to release.
 Current box should be the left most of the ones you want to release.
+Change the s_set variable in Joystick.c to however many boxes you want to release.

-First save, then set the cursor to the top left most slot in the box, disconnect your controller, and finally connect the arduino.
+To use, first save, then set the cursor to the top left most slot in the box, disconnect your controller, and finally connect the arduino.

 ---